cmdcolin/oddgenes/README.md

 ### Intron retention

-Intron retention is a phenomenon where intron sequence is preserved in mature RNA
+Intron retention (IR) is a phenomenon where intron sequence is preserved, or doesn't get spliced out, in mature RNA

 It can occur in both abnormal and normal biological conditions.
 Transcript with IR often undergo nonsense-mediated decay.